 Almost all studies took a relatively short-term perspective on estimating costs and outcomes (although a few considered longer term outcomes, but not costs (Ganz et al., 2005, Mitchell-DiCenso et al., 1996)) .
 While an obvious explanation for this is that it may be hard to justify expenses on a long-term trial, some studies (e.g. Richardson et al., 2001) showed that the conclusions may be affected by the length of follow-up.
 As mentioned above, this may be especially true if cost-shifting between hospital and primary care in the community is potentially sizeable.
 Another possibility is that in the longer run, training and supervision costs may decrease for nurses, thus improving their cost-effectiveness relative to other, more skilled and expensive staff (Pratt et al., 1993).

 In no cases were the opportunity costs explicitly included.
 Considering such costs may be important when it is suspected that some services may be replaced as a result of an intervention.
 For example, it may be important to know how the doctors use their freed up time as a result of the transfer of some of the services from them to nurses (Richardson, 1999).
 Also, one study (Pratt et al., 1993) reported significant stress arising from the obligation of registered nurses to supervise enrolled nurses, which may be the case in other set-ups (e.g., physicians supervising nurses), and therefore including the cost of stress in the analysis may be important.
+Finally, in no study were the training costs of nurses and other medical personnel considered.

+Issues with choice of alternatives

-Finally, in no study were the training costs of nurses and other medical personnel considered.In almost all staff mix studies, a comparison of the proposed intervention with an existing and/or viable low-cost alternative was made.
+In almost all staff mix studies, a comparison of the proposed intervention with an existing and/or viable low-cost alternative was made.
 In a few staff substitution studies, however, although an alternative was specified, it was not clear if the list was exhaustive (e.g., see Bissinger et al., 1997, Cowan et al., 2006, Ettner et al., 2006, Pratt et al., 1993)).
 In addition, some authors (e.g., Ganz et al., 2005, Needleman et al., 2006) did not consider a range of possible staffing levels, but rather examined how a change from a status quo to a new level (such as recommended nursing levels) may affect costs and outcomes of care.
 Such a perspective may be limiting, since there can be other, more cost effective staffing levels.

+Discounting

 Another quality criterion from Table 1 is that the discounting for both costs and effects should be undertaken at appropriate rates (usually assumed to be 3-5 per cent a year).
 However, in most cases the outcomes were measured over a relatively short period of time, so this recommendation may be of little relevance here.
+However, on two occasions discounting was attempted (Dall et al., 2009, Ganz et al., 2005).

+Sensitivity analysis and extrapolation of findings in the future

-However, on two occasions discounting was attempted (Dall et al., 2009, Ganz et al., 2005).In less than half of all articles was a sensitivity analysis to test the robustness of findings to different assumptions performed (Ettner et al., 2006, Ganz et al., 2005, Griffiths et al., 2001, Needleman et al., 2006, Richardson et al., 2001, Rothberg et al., 2005, Rothschild et al., 2009, Taylor et al., 1997).
+In less than half of all articles was a sensitivity analysis to test the robustness of findings to different assumptions performed (Ettner et al., 2006, Ganz et al., 2005, Griffiths et al., 2001, Needleman et al., 2006, Richardson et al., 2001, Rothberg et al., 2005, Rothschild et al., 2009, Taylor et al., 1997).
 In almost all cases, only a one-way sensitivity analysis was undertaken.
 Only two studies reported incremental cost effectiveness ratios (ICER) (Ganz et al., 2005, Rothberg et al., 2005).
 One explanation for this is that in many cases (especially in skill mix studies), one strategy clearly dominated another, so ICER was not necessary for demonstrating cost-effectiveness results.
 Also, where it was presented, there was little, if any, discussion of acceptable threshold levels.